 In today’s busy world most people are looking for things that make life easier, but is our love for convenience slowly killing us?

-As Mums lives continue to be highly demanding, with many not only working full time but also having a part time job as well, most Mums are looking for speed when doing things around the house and when out and about.
+As our lives continue to be highly demanding, with many women, not only working full time but also having a part time job as well, most mums are looking for speed when doing things around the house and when out and about.
 So many pressures are being put on our time, that we get into the habit of choosing things for convenience.

 However, what we are also seeing is younger generations are adopting this “convenience” lifestyle at an even earlier age.